 One thing is top of mind for many young Brits, and it's not the royal family

-LONDON — Queen Elizabeth's death and funeral have dominated news headlines for nearly two weeks, thanks in large part to Britain's lengthy national mourning period.
+LONDON — Queen Elizabeth II's death and funeral have dominated news headlines for nearly two weeks, thanks in large part to Britain's lengthy national mourning period.

 Some of the people lining up to visit the queen's casket and staking out spots along the funeral route described the moment as offering a much-needed dose of community and positivity amidst challenges like COVID and the war in Ukraine.